Beauty No. 2: Synopsis

 The movie has a fixed point of view showing a bed with two characters on it, Sedgwick and Piserchio.
 The film's writer, Chuck Wein is heard speaking but is just out of view.
 Sedgwick is wearing a lace bra and panties, and Piserchio, wearing only jockey shorts, engage in flirting and light kissing.
 Wein asks Sedgwick questions seemingly designed to harass and annoy her.
 Piserchio is more or less a bystander not interacting with Wein.

 The dialogue was ad-libbed and no conclusions are reached in the film.
 The only conceivable climax is when Sedgwick finally becomes so mad at Wein's taunts, she throws a glass ashtray at Wein, breaking it.

 Reception

 Beauty No. 2 was filmed in June 1965 and premiered at the Cinematheque at the Astor Place Playhouse in New York City on July 17, 1965.
-Critical reviews were generally positive with some critics compared Edie Sedgwick's screen presence to Marilyn Monroe.
+Critical reviews were generally positive with some critics comparing Edie Sedgwick's screen presence to Marilyn Monroe.